Joseph Maroon

 Joseph Maroon (born May 26, 1940) is an American neurosurgeon, author, and triathlon athlete.
-He is a professor of and the vice chairman of the Department of Neurological Surgery at the University of Pittsburgh Medical Center, and is the medical director of WWE.
+He is a professor of and the vice chairman of the Department of Neurological Surgery at the University of Pittsburgh Medical Center.
+He is a former medical director of WWE, and currently acts as a medical consultant for the company.
 He is particularly known for his work studying concussions and concussion prevention as well as his hypothesis (after the discovery of the CTE by Dr. Bennet Omalu) on the development of chronic traumatic encephalopathy (CTE).

 Education

 Maroon earned his B.S. degree in anatomy and physiology from Indiana University Bloomington in 1961 and his M.D. from the Indiana University School of Medicine (IUSM) in 1965.
 He received post-graduate education at IUSM (1966), Georgetown University Hospital (1967), John Radcliffe Hospital (1969), Oxford University, England, IUSM (1971), and the University of Vermont College of Medicine (1972).